 - GERMAN HELMETS

-- International Military Antiques Inc. http://www.ima-usa.com/p9.html (German steel helmet reproductions)
+- International Military Antiques Inc. http://www.ima-usa.com/salesperson/result/?q=german%20helmets (German steel helmets and reproductions)

-These are the M35 style and olive green (you'll have to paint them and add your own skull and bones). $80.
+They usually have the M35 style (you'll have to paint them and add your own skull and bones). $80.
 Thanks to Edward Marlowe for the steer; originally the site had real M42s for $30.

 - SKELETON KEYCHAINS